 Conservation: Understanding the Hoard

 Soon after the Staffordshire Hoard was successfully acquired, the Staffordshire Hoard Conservation Plan was written in consultation with the Metals Conservation Department at the British Museum.
-The plan sets out the guiding principles, project structure, and treatment strategies for the Conservation Programme, which is being led by Birmingham Museum & Art Gallery.
+The plan sets out the guiding principles, project structure, and treatment strategies for the Conservation Programme, which was led by Birmingham Museum & Art Gallery and completed in 2016.

 The Conservation Team

-A Conservation Team of three conservators based at Birmingham Museum & Art Gallery, has been established, thanks to funds from the Art Fund, the National Memorial fund, public donations and the National Geographic and Birmingham Museums Trust.
-Additional conservation placements in 2013 have been funded by English Heritage and we are grateful to the Pilgrim Trust who will be part-funding a conservator throughout 2013/14.
+A Conservation Team was based at Birmingham Museum & Art Gallery until 2016, and was funded from the Art Fund, the National Memorial fund, public donations and the National Geographic and Birmingham Museums Trust.
+Additional conservation placements in 2013 were funded by English Heritage (now Historic England) and we are grateful to the Pilgrim Trust who part-funded a conservator throughout 2013/14.

 Supporting public interest

-As well as conserving the treasures, the team has been tasked with maintaining a public profile, as there is a strong ongoing interest in the project from the public.
-A number of activities are planned, such as regular video blogs and updates on the conservation programme on our conservation & research blog, facilitated public tours to the gallery, and presentations to specialist and general interest groups.
+As well as conserving the treasures, the team was tasked with maintaining a public profile, as there is a strong ongoing interest in the project from the public.